DouglasUrner/GDP1/units/2/shapes-and-randomization/index.md

 Work through the steps of the lesson, if you are finding that you need an additional challenge try some of the ideas below.
 Start with a design in your notes - can you think of a method (even if you can't figure out the code yet)?

+### Learning Targets:

+* I can use the drawing commands with multiple parameters to create more complex and interesting shapes.
+* I can generate and use random numbers to add variation to my shapes - to add interest and create more realistic scenes.

 ## Challenges

 * In step 8 make the cloud look more "cloudlike".